Call me on the job on:

 • It is best for the customer to purchase the fence materials, so you know you have the receipt and the quality of posts that you require.

-• Businesses only keep reciepts for seven years and a post guarrantee from some suppliers is 15+ years.
+• Businesses only keep receipts for seven years and a post guarantee from some suppliers is 15+ years.